michaellenaghan/libhttp/doc/UserManual.md

 # Common Problems
-- PHP doesn't work - getting empty page, or 'File not found' error.
-The reason for that is wrong paths to the interpreter.
-Remember that with PHP, the correct interpreter is `php-cgi.exe` (`php-cgi` on UNIX).
-  Solution: specify the full path to the PHP interpreter, e.g.:
-    `libhttp -cgi_interpreter /full/path/to/php-cgi`

-- `php-cgi` is unavailable, for example on Mac OS X. As long as the `php` binary is installed, you can run CGI programs in command line mode (see the example below).
-Note that in this mode, `$_GET` and friends will be unavailable, and you'll have to parse the query string manually using [parse_str](http://php.net/manual/en/function.parse-str.php) and the `QUERY_STRING` environmental variable.

-        #!/usr/bin/php
-        <?php
-        echo "Content-Type: text/html\r\n\r\n";
-        echo "Hello World!\n";
-        ?>

 - LibHTTP fails to start.
 If LibHTTP exits immediately when started, this usually indicates a syntax error in the configuration file (named `libhttp.conf` by default) or the command-line arguments.